 Pope John VII commissioned the large mosaic (9×6 meters in full dimensions) for an Oratory of the Virgin inside the old St. Peter’s Basilica.
 Besides this one, its pieces are now scattered between Florence, Orte, and Vatican Grottoes.

 Hadrian I, the pope who ruled in the late 8th century, took many relics from the early Christian catacombs in Rome and housed them in a crypt beneath the main altar of the basilica.
-This crypt is also available for visits, yet most of the tourists head towards the exit sign.
+This crypt is also available for visits, yet most of the tourists head toward the exit sign.

-Rome’s oldest monument with NO tourist on the horizon
+Rome’s oldest monument with NO tourists on the horizon

 Some 100 meters away from Santa Maria in Cosmedin, beneath the Ponte Palatino, one of the oldest monuments in Rome awaits its visitors!
 But no one arrives.

-It seems that Rome does not pay adequate care to Cloaca Maxima’s historical significance, so it looks like a trash site mainly attracting the homeless people.
+It seems that Rome does not pay adequate care to Cloaca Maxima’s historical significance, so it looks like a trash site mainly attracting homeless people.
 It is apparently the place where they feel no one will disturb them!

 There is no pedestrian crossing leading to this place on the Tiber river bank.
 There is no signpost saying that Cloaca Maxima (“greatest sewer”) is one of the oldest sewer systems in the world.

 When bizarre sites become the mainstream attraction, there is something very contradictory about it